MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/kongregate-html5.md

 ## Configuring PlayFab title

-In your PlayFab Title Game Manager:
+In your PlayFab title Game Manager:

 - Navigate to **Add-ons (1)**.
 - Then locate and select **Kongregate (2)**, as shown in the example provided below.